WojciechMatuszewski/programming-notes/aws-stuff.md

 * **HA by design**

+* you **can** have **route table attached** to it.
+This is qutie useful eg. when you want to route traffic to firewall first AND THEN to your instance.

 ##### Site-to-site Connection

 - this is **logical entity that connects Customer Gateway and Virtual Private Gateway**